Azure Cosmos DB pricing

 Multiple region write

-Let us assume you have a container in West US provisioned with throughput 10K RU/s and store 1TB of data this month.
-Let us assume you add 3 regions - East US, North Europe and East Asia, each with the same storage and throughput and you want the ability to write to the containers in all four regions from your globally distributed app.
+Let’s assume you have a container in West US provisioned with throughput 10K RU/s and store 1TB of data this month.
+Let’s assume you add 3 regions - East US, North Europe, and East Asia, each with the same storage and throughput and you want the ability to write to the containers in all four regions from your globally distributed app.
 Your total monthly bill will be (assuming 31 days in a month):

-For the above example, let us also assume that you egress 100GB of data every month from the container in West US to replicate data into East US, North Europe and East Asia.
+For the above example, let’s also assume that you egress 100GB of data every month from the container in West US to replicate data into East US, North Europe and East Asia.
 You are billed for egress as per data transfer rates.

-Until 30th November 2019, new Azure Cosmos DB accounts will receive up to 33% off multi-region writes (multi-master) to select regions for the life of the account.
+Until February 29, 2020, new Azure Cosmos DB accounts will receive up to 33% off multi-region writes (multi-master) for the life of the account.
 Qualifying new accounts only.
-Accounts must be created between 15th August 2019 and 30th November 2019.
-Offer limited to accounts with both account locations and geo-redundancy only in North Europe, West Europe, South Central US or North Central US regions and applies only to multi-region writes in those same regions.
+Accounts must be created between December 1, 2019 and February 29, 2020.
+Offer applies only to multi-region writes.
 Both Geo-Redundancy and Multi-region Writes must be enabled in account settings.
-Actual discount will vary based on number of qualifying regions selected.
+Actual discount will vary based on number of regions selected.

 You are charged for the maximum provisioned throughput for any given hour.